Do you need to show a negative COVID-19 result for travel, recreation, work or leisure?*

 We have you covered.

-*Travel testing is not a medical necessity so it is not covered by medical insurance.
-Insurance does not cover employment-related medical visits.
-Our superior test options are not free and do have a cost.
+*Voluntary testing is not a medical necessity so it is not covered by medical insurance.
+We will not see symptomatic patients.

 Drive-thru COVID-19 Testing

 All testing by On-site Medical Services is self-pay.
 Insurance does not pay for voluntary testing.

 Flat-rate price for testing and no hidden fees

 Safety and convenience of the drive-thru

 Receive PCR test results via email and/or paper

 Choice of molecular, antigen, or antibody tests